 The Chrome OS dark mode displays dark greys in most cases instead of pitch black, so even if you have an OLED screen on your Chromebook, the battery life change will be minimal at best.

-Go back to Settings > Device > Personalization and select Light.
+Go back to Settings > Personalization > Set your wallpaper & style, and select Light or Auto.